Mostafalol1233/salmawy/DEPLOYMENT.md

 - Ensure asset paths use the `@assets` import alias

 ### Application not working after deployment
-- If you need API functionality, use Replit Deployments or deploy the backend separately
+- If you need API functionality, deploy the backend separately
 - Check that all environment variables are set
 - Review platform-specific logs

 ## Platform Recommendations

 - **Static frontend only**: Vercel or Netlify (free tier available)
-- **Full-stack app**: Replit Deployments (easiest) or Railway/Render for backend
+- **Full-stack app**: Railway/Render for backend
 - **Custom domain**: All platforms support custom domains

 ## Support